ghanshaw/django-translator-app/README.md

 # translation-app
 This is a translation app built with Django and AngularJS.

 The name of this app is Salvē (from the Latin word for "hello").
-You can view the live project [here] (http://translator.us-west-2.elasticbeanstalk.com).
+You can view the live project [here][1].
 I implemented it with the following technologies:

 - Backend/Rest Framework: Django (Django Rest Framework)